 Because all of the different metal options have unique qualities, they are typically chosen depending on the overall performance needs that are required for a specific geographical area and the overall lifespan desired.
 Some metal roofing lasts much longer in certain climates or geographical areas.

-Common Types of Metal Used For Commercial Roofing And The Average Cost For Each:
+Common Types of Metal Used For Commercial Roofing And The Average Cost For Each

 Lead Metal Roofing

 Lead roofing is another one of the top materials used on special and unique roofing projects.
 Most lead roofs have either a copper or zinc base with a lead-coated finish.
 This helps to cut down on the overall weight without losing its insulating features.
 Lead can be molded to shape and fit special roof designs.
 It is most commonly used on low slopes or flat roof areas.
 It provides a weathered silver finish that withstands all the UV rays from the sun and is a non-corrosive material.
 Because of this, lead is one of the longest-lasting metal materials available for roofing projects.